 Camunda serves as a key layer in T-Mobile Austria’s architecture, helping the company to maintain agility within a complex, large-scale environment.

 T-Mobile Austria’s more than 40 core backend systems are critical to the company’s operations.
-Camunda Platform connects to these systems via the Java API and REST API, providing an agile and adaptable layer in the architecture.
+Camunda connects to these systems via the Java API and REST API, providing an agile and adaptable layer in the architecture.

 There are nearly 200 process definitions running on Camunda at T-Mobile Austria, with thousands of distinct tasks.